singingwolfboy/netlify-home/_docs/api.md

 ## Snippets

 Snippets are code snippets that will be injected into every HTML page of the website, either right before the closing head tag or just before the closing body tag.
-Each snippet can specify code for all pages and code that just get injected into "Thank you" pages shown after a successful form submissions.
+Each snippet can specify code for all pages and code that just gets injected into "Thank you" pages shown after a successful form submission.

 ### Get Snippets